KDE/digikam-doc/asset_management/data_protection.rst

 CD, DVD, Blue Ray, Optical Drives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Physical deterioration of the media happens more rapidly with paper and CD-Rs than the average of film.
 Yet while film lasts longer (sometimes decades longer) than other forms of media, the right kind of backup of digital media never loses anything.
 Film decays - digital 1's and 0's do not, and film starts to decay the moment it's created and developed.
 It will never have the same color, contrast, etc. that it did have a moment before.
 Digital doesn't do that.
-However, digital is susceptible to corruption!
+However, digital is susceptible to corruption.
 And yes, physical media such as floppies and magnetic hard drives are also susceptible to the decay of the medium, just like CDs are.
 They just last longer.

 To combat the problem of DVDs/Blue-ray, they need to be properly cared for and not trusted for more than a few years.
 Thankfully you can purchase archive-quality CDs and DVDs which last longer, though they are much more difficult to obtain and are much more expensive.
 There are offers out there for gold-plated DVDs, few euros a piece claiming 100 years storage life (if you care to believe it).